Orange Township, Delaware County, Ohio: Geography

+An unpopulated place, Williamsville, is a ghost town.

 Name and history

 Organized in 1816, it is one of six Orange Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
 The Township is serviced by the full-time Orange Township Fire Department.
 There is no police department, but policing services are offered by the Delaware County Sheriff's Office.
 Services, such as snow removal, street maintenance and signage are offered with the Orange Township service department.